 Sell donated gold and silver from Macclesfield charity shops, online and by post.

 How does a Macclesfield charity shop sell donated gold and silver with GoldPaid?The Macclesfield team photographs the donated items, sends them to GoldPaid online on WhatsApp and asks any questions.
 GoldPaid emails a free prepaid Royal Mail Special Delivery label to post the items in.
 After the parcel arrives, a written, no-obligation valuation is sent.
 If the charity accepts, GoldPaid pays by Faster Payments into its registered bank account.
-Declined items are returned tracked and insured at no cost.
+Declined items are returned tracked and signed for at no cost.

 Charity shops in Macclesfield